brodybits/mbflow/httpServerComponent.coffee.md

         return

-      # XXX TODO need a way to stop a HTTP server listener!
+      # XXX TODO needs a way to stop a HTTP server listener!

       return